Alice Gorman

-Alice Gorman (born 1964) is an Australian archaeologist, heritage consultant, and lecturer, who is best known for pioneering work in the field of space archaeology and her Space Age Archaeology blog.
+Alice Gorman (born 1964) is an Australian archaeologist, heritage consultant, and Associate Professor, who is best known for pioneering work in the field of space archaeology and her Space Age Archaeology blog.
 Based at Flinders University, she is an expert in Indigenous stone tool analysis, but better known for her research into the archaeology of orbital debris, terrestrial launch sites, and satellite tracking stations.
 Gorman teaches modern material culture studies, cultural heritage management, and Australian stone tools.
 Gorman is also a founding member of the Archaeology, Science and Heritage Council of For All Moonkind, Inc., a nonprofit organisation developing and seeking to implement an international convention to protect human cultural heritage in outer space.

 Traditional archaeology

 Gorman graduated from The University of Melbourne in 1986 with a B.A.
 (Hons) before working as an archaeological consultant in the Indigenous heritage management sector.
 She returned to study in the late 1990s and obtained a Ph.D. from The University of New England in 2001.
 Her doctoral thesis examined how archaeologists can identify tools used in body modification through wear and residue analysis.
 After graduation, she continued working as a heritage consultant until receiving a permanent academic position at Flinders University in 2005.
 Gorman continues to work in the Indigenous heritage management sector on short-term contracts.